Food & Agriculture

 While the Mediterranean diet was one of the first plant-based diets, variations on vegetarianism and vegan diets have been emerging.
 In the last ten years, evidence indicates that plant-based diets have significant health advantages over diets with animal proteins.
 A plant-based diet results in better regulation of insulin, a healthier microbiome, and an optimal balance of nutrients that can effectively prevent or reverse the pathologies that lead to many chronic metabolic disorders.

 In addition to the physiological costs of over-reliance on animal proteins, there are equally devastating environmental and societal costs.
-This recent report by the Rockefeller Foundation has calculated the cost at $2 trillion in annual costs incurred by our current system and they also note that it disproportionately burdens communities of color.
+A recent report by the Rockefeller Foundation has calculated an annual cost of $2 trillion incurred by our current system ‒ a burden they note disproportionately affects communities of color.

 USDA Certified Organic

-In order to help the public choose produce (as well as meat/poultry) that has been grown/raised without the use of potentially harmful chemicals, the US Department of Agriculture (USDA) has a designation of “USDA Certified Organic”.
-USDA Certified Organic crops cannot be genetically modified organisms (GMO), the soil cannot have been augmented by sewage sludge, and no pesticides or synthetic fertilizers can be used.
+In order to help the public choose produce (as well as meat/poultry) that has been grown/raised without the use of potentially harmful chemicals, the US Department of Agriculture (USDA) has a “USDA Certified Organic” designation.
+USDA Certified Organic crops cannot be genetically modified organisms (GMO), the soil cannot have been augmented by sewage sludge, and no pesticides or synthetic fertilizers can have been used.

 Nursing Actions Regarding Pesticides